signebedi/gptty/README.md

 ## Usage

-Commands

-You can use the following metacommands
+You can use the following metacommands from within the chat interface:

 | Metacommand    | Description    |
 | -------- | ------- |